 - We look forward to welcoming you to our Mason community.

 Federal I-9 Documentation:

 You will need to bring your ORIGINAL documents with you to the NEW Center/Human Resources & Payroll within 3 days of your FIRST day of work for pay).
 A list of acceptable documents can be found at USCIS acceptable I-9 documents.

 Would you like to park your vehicle at the Fairfax, Prince William, or Arlington campus?
 Check out the parking options at http://parking.gmu.edu.
 If you plan to buy a permit, please bring your vehicle registration issued by the Division of Motor Vehicles with you when you go to the parking office located next to the Shenandoah Parking Deck on the Fairfax Campus.

 Note: Arlington and Science & Tech parking information is also on the parking website shown above.

-Your orientation date is assigned based on your start date and is included in your official welcome letter.
+Your orientation is scheduled based on your start date and is included in your official welcome letter.

 Below is a summary of benefits available to classified staff.
 When you visit the New Employee Welcome (NEW) Center, you will be signed up for a benefits orientation during which a member of the Benefits team will discuss these topics in detail.
 For more information on each topic, please click the hyperlinks which will guide you to our Benefits website.